Ares-Developers/Ares-docs/new/superweapons/targeting.rst

     the super weapon to affect anything.

 :tagdef:`[SuperWeapon]SW.RequiresHouse=enumeration none|owner|allies|team|enemies|all`
-  Which house's items this super weapon can fire upon.
+  Which house's items this super weapon can fire at.

 .. versionadded:: 0.2